3 Mins Read

 “Since day one of the company, we have been working on creating a tasty and affordable plant-based alternative to steaks, one of the most cherished food products and the driver of the entire meat industry,” said Ben-Shitrit, who added that the factors of taste, nutrition and accessibility must be met in order to drive widespread adoption of alternative proteins and disrupt the unsustainable food system.

-After the initial market test, the company plans to further improve their product after incorporating feedback from restaurants, then proceed to ramp up production of its industrial 3D meat printers and formulations ahead of official market distribution as soon as 2021, making it potentially the first cultivated meat food tech to reach commercialisation.
+After the initial market test, the company plans to further improve their product after incorporating feedback from restaurants, then proceed to ramp up production of its industrial 3D meat printers and formulations ahead of official market distribution as soon as 2021.

 Since day one of the company, we have been working on creating a tasty and affordable plant-based alternative to steaks, one of the most cherished food products and the driver of the entire meat industry.Eshchar Ben-Shitrit, Co-founder & CEO of Redefine Meat